 You also have to be prepared to hear “no.” Traveling to Aruba simply isn’t possible for everyone!
 Younger guests might not be able to afford the trip just yet and grandparents and other older guests may not be able to travel long distances for health reasons.

 That’s not to say that destination weddings are all bad!
 Far from it!
 There are a ton of reasons to do a destination wedding and it makes for a truly once-in-a-lifetime experience.
 But you have to be dedicated and prepared for the complications that traveling will cause for you and your guests.

 Tastes from Different Places

 One of the easiest ways to incorporate international elements in your wedding is with food.
 From brunch to lunch, from appetizers to entrées, from before to after, there’s a lot of options!
-And the possibilities are endless.
 You can put a twist on a traditional dish or offer up an exotic dish that complements the design of your wedding.

 There’s no commitment too small or too large, either!
 You can offer Hochzeitssuppe from Germany as an appetizer or Peking duck from China for an entrée.
 If you’re all about that Parisian flair, you could even forgo a traditional wedding cake and get a croquembouche – the pyramid of cream-filled pastries that’s the centerpiece of French weddings!

 Wedding Design Inspired Abroad